RomlinGroup/Flatpack/README.md

 ## Elevator pitch

 We are developing a first-of-its-kind decentralised and open-source platform that utilises AI and [micro-LLMs](https://github.com/romlingroup/flatpack-ai#micro-llms-) (language models ranging from 100 million to 10 billion parameters) to simplify the complexity and cost of edge computing, hyperautomation and model compression.
-In the not-so-distant future, it will be possible to create edge computing devices, electronic components and robots using standardised [flatpacks](https://github.com/romlingroup/flatpack-ai#flatpack-fpk-) (FPKs)- the game cartridges or floppy disks in the age of AI.
+In the not-so-distant future, it will be possible to create edge computing devices, electronic components and robots using standardised [flatpacks](https://github.com/romlingroup/flatpack-ai#flatpack-fpk-) (FPKs)- the game cartridges and floppy disks in the age of AI.

 When we were children, we imagined our toys could come to life.
 This dream is becoming a reality with the advancement of AI and micro-LLMs.
 These technological wonders have the potential to transform the ordinary into something extraordinary, making our real-world environment as captivating as any metaverse or virtual reality.